-Longtime N.Y. congressman tries to fend off challenger from left and avoid an Ocasio-Cortez-style upset
+Longtime congressman from N.Y. tries to avoid an AOC-style upset

 “It’s like B.C. and A.D. — before AOC and after AOC,” said Ritchie Torres, a liberal state legislator running in the 15th District, which neighbors Engel’s.
 “In the post-AOC world, incumbency is no longer an entitlement, no longer a guarantee of elected office.”

-The primary race between Engel and Bowman, who is African American, comes amid the coronavirus pandemic, the resulting recession and civic unrest over police brutality — the latter triggering a moment of national reckoning about racial injustice that is forcing voters to take a hard look at candidates.
+The primary race between Engel and Bowman, who is African American, comes amid the novel coronavirus pandemic, the resulting recession and civil unrest over police brutality — the latter triggering a moment of national reckoning about racial injustice that is causing voters to take a hard look at candidates.

 “We would be remiss not to have leadership of the future to represent this district,” said state Sen. Alessandra Biaggi (D), a rising party star whose grandfather once held Engel’s seat, when she unendorsed the congressman to support Bowman.
 “When the world changes, you have to be able to update your thinking.”